mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 ===== Edge case with many children
 <edge-case-with-many-children>
 Child insertions need to be efficient even after many children are inserted at the same side of the same node as shown in with the benchmark results in .
 Therefore, the children are stored in a `mutable.SortedSet`, so a binary search tree.
 This results in logarithmic insertion.

+\evilEdgeCase{evil-insert-1}{edge case for insertion to the left of the root}

+#benchmarkResults("complexavl-evil-insert-1", [Benchmark results of an edge case for insertion to the left of the root])

 #block[
 ```scala